RespectMathias/pwsh-copilot/README.md

 # pwsh-copilot

-GitHub Copilot CLI compatibility shim for PowerShell on Windows.
+Use GitHub Copilot CLI in PowerShell 5.1 on Windows.

 ## Install